digitranslab/jumpstart/docs/docs/gitsync.md

 **Environment Migration**

-Facilitating the movement of applications across different ToolJet deployments (e.g., from development to staging to production), GitSync acts as a pivotal tool for environment migration.
+Facilitating the movement of applications across different JumpStart deployments (e.g., from development to staging to production), GitSync acts as a pivotal tool for environment migration.
 Users can effortlessly transfer their applications across environments by pushing changes to a Git repository.

 <img className="screenshot-full" src="/img/gitsync/envmigration.png" alt="GitSync" />